 Be sure to bring your NYU I.D. card to the exam.
 If you are an incoming student to NYU and do not yet have an NYU I.D. card, be sure to bring a government photo-I.D. card.

-VI.
-Other languages: To take the Hindi or Urdu exams, students should contact Professor Gabriela Ilieva at firstname.lastname@example.org.
+V. Other languages: To take the Arabic exam, students should contact Professor Ahmed Ferhadi at email@example.com.
+To take the Hindi or Urdu exams, students should contact Professor Gabriela Ilieva at firstname.lastname@example.org.
 To take the Farsi/Persian exam, students should contact Professor Mohammad Khorrami at email@example.com.
 To take the Turkish exam, students should contact Professor Sibel Erol at firstname.lastname@example.org.
 To take Gaelic (Irish), students should contact the Center for Irish and Irish-American Studies (212-998-3950).
 To be evaluated in Swahili or in Yoruba, students should contact the Department of Social and Cultural Analysis (212-992-9650).

-VII.
-For languages offered through our agreement with Columbia University, please click on "Columbia Language Exchange" at the top of this page.
+VI.
+For languages offered through our agreement with Columbia University, please click on "Columbia Language Exchange" at the top right of this page.

 For results from the old WebCAPE online placement exams, click for FRENCH, GERMAN, or SPANISH.
 These are password-protected spreadsheets; please write Academic Affairs (below) to gain access.
 We will grant access to one or two designated persons in each department.